-Color-correction: [Vander Haeghen, Penczek]
+Color correction: [Vander Haeghen, Penczek]

-The goal of the color correction is to allow viewing the imaged scene as it would have looked like under a standard light source, such as CIE D65.
-It is said the image is standard-output-referred, as opposed to scene-referred which tries to create a faithful reproduction of the scene.
-Although this may result in an image that looks quite different than what the photographer saw with his eyes during initial photography, the benefits of doing so far outweigh this downside:

-- viewed images, and colorimetric measurements on the images are far more consistent over time, equipment and photographer, making qualitative (visual) and quantitative (measurements) comparisons possible. - images can be viewed realistically more easily (since most displays also use or can use CIE D65 as a white point).
+For color consistency, our goal for color correction display the imaged scene as it would have looked like under a standard light source, such as CIE D65.
+We describe this as standard output-referred, as opposed to scene-referred which tries to create a faithful reproduction of the scene.
+Although this may result in an image that looks different than how it appeared in the original scene, the benefits of doing so far outweigh this downside.
+The viewing and colorimetric measurements of standard output-referred images will be more consistent over time.
+This enables qualitative (visual) and quantitative (physical measurements) comparisons to be made, and is more forgiving of different setups.
+And by using a standard CIE D65 white point, it is easier to render the images on commercial displays.

-Moreover, the color calibration will typically transform the image to a standard color space called sRGB (output-referred rendering), or provide an ICC input profile to implement this [6].
-As sRGB is more or less the native color space of modern displays, this output-rendered image will display realistically without any further assistance.
-With calibrated displays or printers that have an ICC output profile, even better and more realistic output is possible.
+The color calibration will typically transform the image to a standard color space called sRGB (output-referred rendering), or provide an ICC input profile to implement this [6].
+Since sRGB tends to be the native color space of modern displays, this output-rendered image will display correctly without any further assistance.
+For calibrated displays or printers that have an ICC output profile, output more accurate color rendering is possible.
 The same is true when the acquired image has a sRGB input ICC profile associated with it, with the added benefit of not having modified the original image data.

 As mentioned previously, in order to correct the original image colors to what they should be in a standard lighting environment (such as sRGB), professional photographers normally use a reference color chart.
 The color chart can be placed side-by-side with the region to be imaged, or it may be imaged before or after the photography session.
-In the latter case, care must be taken to replicate the same placement and lighting/camera conditions as the patient.
-The image data from the reference color chart are then be used to transform the patient image to standard-output-referred colors.
-Commercial software is available to perform this color-correction, with varying results [13].
-The flowchart in Fig. 7 highlights the main components of the color-correction process.
-The number of stars are the bottom of the figure give a rough indication of the quality of the final displayed image with respect to the goals outlined in Table 1.
+In the latter case, care must be taken to replicate the same placement and lighting/camera conditions.
+The image data from the reference color chart can then be used to transform the patient image to standard output-referred colors.
+Commercial software is available to perform this color correction, with varying results [13].
+The flowchart in Fig. 7 highlights the main components of the color correction process.
+The number of stars are the bottom of the figure give a rough indication of the quality of the final displayed image with respect to the objectives outlined in Table 1.
 Usually the quality of the results increase further if RAW camera data is used instead of the typical JPEG images.
 This is indicated by the extra red star.
-A more detailed flowchart of the color-correction process, with the color chart in a side-by-side or sequential procedure, is given in Appendix A. A detailed recommended color image capture and color-correction procedure is also given in Appendix B.
+A more detailed flowchart of the color correction process, with the color chart in a side-by-side or sequential procedure, is given in Appendix A. A detailed recommended color image capture and color correction procedure is also given in Appendix B.

-Figure 7: Functional flow diagram of the color-correction process, with either direct output-referred rendering or the use of ICC profiles.
+Figure 7: Functional flow diagram of the color correction process, with either direct outputreferred rendering or the use of ICC profiles.